Abstract

 The listed model changes must accurately reflect the FIBO release notes.

-Looking at the Data Model circle, we observe the subset, the intersection with the ontology metamodel, comprising of base and associative entities, attributes, documentation, and keys that have an inverse mapping to their ontology counterparts.
-Some data model properties like “Logical Only” and “Rollup/Rolldown” configure PDM generation – they are not relevant for the ontology.
+Looking at the Data Model circle, we observe the subset, the intersection with the ontology metamodel, comprising base and associative entities, attributes, documentation, and keys with an inverse mapping to their ontology counterparts.
+Some data model properties like “Logical Only” and “Rollup/Rolldown” configure PDM generation – irrelevant to the ontology.
 Looking at the ontology metamodel circle, we see that our reverse-engineered ontology is very simple – classes, object-, data properties, documentation (annotation properties), and keys.
 It is a substantial starting point for the ontologist, who may add semantics beyond the entity-relationship model, like instances, complex class restrictions, inverse/transitive properties, and property chains.

 Before we move on to metadata-sets, it is important to note: The isomorphism itself is transitive.